Gas Regulator NZ: LPG Regulator & Gas Bottle Regulator – Gas Hose and Regulator

 The gas to the LPG gas pressure regulator typically comes from the changeover valve, which determines the gas bottle used.

-Home gas bottles are connected by pigtails (flexible pipe or hose) to a changeover valve, which is connected to the LPG gas pressure regulator with POL gas bottle fittings.
+Home gas bottles are connected by gas bottle pigtails (flexible pipe or gas hose) to a changeover valve, which is connected to the LPG gas regulator with a POL gas fitting.

-Pigtails can be made of solid copper, rubber, or braided metal over a rubber interior.
+Pigtails can be made of solid copper, rubber, or braided metal over a rubber interior and a POL gas fitting on the end.

-Copper is generally considered the best choice for gas bottle fittings, as rubber and braided pigtails have a limited life span.
+Copper is generally considered the best choice for gas bottle fittings, as a rubber gas hose and braided pigtails have a limited life span.

-Without flexible pigtail gas bottle fittings, a rigid hose would be more susceptible to cracking and leaks.
+Without flexible gas bottle pigtails, a rigid gas hose would be more susceptible to cracking and leaks.

-A portable gas heater can be connected to your home LPG supplied using a bayonet connection that can be either floor or wall-mounted.
+A portable gas heater can be connected to your home LPG supply using a bayonet gas hose connection.

-The male connector on the end of the heater hose plugs into the female connector, which is connected to the LPG service piping.
+The male connector on the end of the heater gas hose plugs into the female connector.

 If you need a new full gas bottle from ELGAS for your home or business in NZ, call us at 0800 435 427.
 Order a replacement gas bottle when the first bottle runs out and you will never run out of gas.